 To download the Excel files, go on File, then select Download as, and select Microsoft Excel (.xlsx)

 - Ch.
-0: Creating a Dataset on News Outlet Preferences Among Students
+0: A Survey Dataset on News Outlet Preferences Among College Students (Excel File)

 - Ch.
 1: Selecting a Random Sample of European Firms

 - Ch.
 2: Distribution of Homeruns in MLB (2016 season)

 - Ch.
 3: Who is the Greatest Basketball Player… yet?